-The proper onboarding of new employees has far reaching implications for any organization.
-Knowing just what to do and how to do it well, however, can be a challenge for any HR manager or workforce management professional.
+Onboarding new employees effectively will greatly benefit any organization.
+Knowing just what to do and how to do it well, however, can be a challenge.

-Exactly what your onboarding process should look like is going to be determined primarily by your business model, your industry, the size of your organization and - to a significant degree - by your company's culture.
+And what your onboarding process should look like is determined primarily by your business model, your industry, the size of your organization and, most of all, by the culture of your organization.

 For employees, long-term outcomes of good onboarding include job satisfaction and organizational commitment.
 In fact, when new employee onboarding is done correctly, it can lead to greater job satisfaction, lower turnover, higher performance levels, and lowered stress.